Whatever You Believe

 Whatever you believe in your mind and heart about a higher power, you learned that as a kid.
 If you believe that there’s no such thing as a god or higher power, that’s perfectly okay.
 I would like to believe that those who do not conceive there is something greater than us still run their lives with a moral compass.
 I know some do not, sadly, but that’s not the majority of us people.
 We are inherently good.
 It’s believing in that that’s most important.

-I didn’t feel a higher power in that church.
+I didn’t feel a higher power in the church I attended.
 As a kid, I felt a higher power when I was in the woods writing a song or when life got too much to handle.
 Praying became my go-to support for everything.
 I prayed and felt like I got help.
 That’s my belief.
-I still pray, not as much as I used to or would like to because I find I’m constantly scraping for extra time, so I have to “squeeze it in.”
-Could you imagine?
-Sad.

 Whatever you believe that guides your life is okay as long as it brings you joy and happiness.
 And try not to get lured into fake happiness by letting stuff dictate your mood, either.